PerlinWarp/pyomyo/README.md

 # PyoMyo
 ## Python Open-source Myo library

-This library is a fork of [dhzu/myo-raw.](https://github.com/dzhu/myo-raw) Bug fixes from [Alvipe/myo-raw](https://github.com/Alvipe/myo-raw) were also added to stop crashes and also add essential features.
+This library was made from a fork of the MIT licensed [dhzu/myo-raw.](https://github.com/dzhu/myo-raw) Bug fixes from [Alvipe/myo-raw](https://github.com/Alvipe/myo-raw) were also added to stop crashes and also add essential features.

 This code was then updated to Python3, multithreading support was added then more bug fixes and other features were added, including support for all 3 EMG modes the Myo can use.